jayjatharjj/StockWise/README.md

 # StockWise

 StockWise is a comprehensive stock management application built with a Vue.js frontend and a Node.js backend, integrated with MongoDB for data persistence.
-It provides real-time stock tracking, CSV import capabilities, and analytical insights.

-## Features

-- Real-time stock data visualization
-- Import/Export stock data via CSV
-- Interactive dashboard with analytics
-- Responsive and user-friendly interface
-- MongoDB database integration (optional)

 ## Prerequisites